Quasiparticle projection method for dynamically unstable Bose-Einstein condensates: Introduction

 Here we follow a different approach, faithful to the original Bogoliubov expansion, in the sense that we construct a biorthogonal basis of single-frequency modes.
 This enables a complete mode decomposition with the usual normalization condition, $\braket{L_j | R_{j’}} = \delta_{j,j’}$, by employing the appropriate definitions of right~$|R_j\rangle$ and left~$|L_j\rangle$ eigenvectors.
 This way, we obtain a clearer formal extension of Bogoliubov theory that remains valid even in the presence of dynamical instabilities, where the excitation spectrum includes complex or purely imaginary eigenvalues.
 We use this framework to generalize the \emph{quasiparticle projection method} introduced by Morgan \textit{et al.}~\cite{morgan1998}, enabling the analysis of systems undergoing instabilities even beyond the linear regime of small perturbations.
 This approach extends the applicability of the Bogoliubov framework away from the stable regime, providing a consistent analysis of the time evolution of unstable condensates and enabling an accurate reconstruction of the condensate wave function over time under arbitrary perturbations.
-It has potential applications to a wide range of scenarios in ultracold gases and beyond.
+It has potential applications to a wide range of scenarios in ultracold gases and beyond, particularly when a stabilizing mechanism prevents collapse and drives the instability toward emergent behaviors, such as the formation of droplets or supersolids.
+Here, as a proof of concept, we apply the method to a one-dimensional attractive BEC, where the balance between quantum pressure and attractive nonlinearity stabilizes the system~\cite{dalfovo1999}, supporting solitonic solutions \cite{pethick2008} and preventing collapse from dynamical instabilities.

+The method developed here offers a key conceptual insight.
+While the usual Bogoliubov stability analysis is used to determine the onset of an instability and assumes the linear regime, where unstable modes are initially underpopulated relative to the condensate, the instability only leads to a modulation of the condensate once these modes become macroscopically populated and the system enters the nonlinear regime.
+To overcome this conceptual gap, the present approach builds on the linear stability analysis, providing a methodological framework that enables tracking both the growth of the mode populations and their coupled dynamics, fully characterizing how the instability develops at the macroscopic level.

 The paper is organized as follows.
 In Sec.~\ref{sec:GP&B}, we establish the notation and set up the model framework by briefly reviewing the GP equation and the Bogoliubov formalism for a BEC.
 We then review the spectral properties of the Bogoliubov matrix (Sec.~\ref{sec:spectral_properties}) and discuss the expansion in the basis of Bogoliubov modes (Sec.~\ref{sec:eigenbasis_expansion}).
 In Sec.~\ref{sec:realL}, we address the specific cases of real (Sec.~\ref{sec:real_spectrum}) and imaginary (Sec.~\ref{sec:imaginary_spectrum}) spectra.
 In Sec.~\ref{sec:qpm}, we generalize the quasiparticle projection method~\cite{morgan1998} to the case of a generic complex spectrum, discussing first the general framework (Sec.~\ref{sec:general_case}) and then the particular case in which the spectrum has the form $\varepsilon = \pm \sqrt{f}$, with $f$ a real-valued function that can take either positive or negative values (Sec.~\ref{sec:real_imaginary_spectrum}).
 As a proof of concept, we apply the method to an attractive BEC in a box in Sec.~\ref{sec:proof_of_concept}, considering both zero (Sec.~\ref{sec:bec_at_rest}) and nonzero (Sec.~\ref{sec:moving_bec}) velocities.
 Finally, we summarize our results and draw conclusions in Sec.~\ref{sec:conclusions}.
 The two Appendices briefly discuss alternative factorizations of stationary and complete solutions (Appendix~\ref{app:alt_factorization}), and the orthogonalization of fluctuations to the zero-energy mode (Appendix~\ref{app:zeroenergy}).